Comparison of Anomaly Detectors: Context Matters: Experimental results

-In Sec.~\ref{sec:ae_theory}, the variability in VAE was divided along three dimensions: approximation of the likelihood in training (loss function), the richness of latent prior, and the anomaly score.
+Autoencoder-based methods form a whole family with multiple sources of variability, as identified in Sec.~\ref{sec:ae_theory} to be: i) approximation of the likelihood in training (loss function), ii) the richness of latent prior, and iii) the anomaly score.
+We will analyze the sensitivity of the results to these choices on tabular data in the anomaly validation context.
+We focus on this family since most of the novel deep generative models for anomaly detection are based on the autoencoder architecture.
 Additional degrees of freedom include the parametrization of variance of $p_{\vec{\theta}}(\vec{x}|\vec{z}),$ which could be either fixed (called VAE-constant), used in~\citep{yaoUnsupervisedAnomalyDetection2019, wang2020advae, ahnDeepGenerativeModelsBased2020}, scalar (called VAE-scalar), or full diagonal (called VAE-diagonal), used in~\citep{an2015variational,xu2018unsupervised, zenatiEfficientGANBasedAnomaly2018}.
-In the experiments, all three variations were tested on tabular data, though on image data the full diagonal was skipped due to computational constraints (and in line with the prior art, where only fixed variance is used).
+In the experiments, all three variations were tested on tabular data, however on image data, the full diagonal was skipped due to computational constraints (and in line with the prior art, where only fixed variance is used).

-The overall comparison in Tab.~\ref{tab:tabular_auc_auc_meanmax} revealed that WAE and vanilla VAE variants perform best, while the other degrees of freedom, namely richness of prior, and parametrization of variance were treated as hyperparameters (anomaly score in Tab.~\ref{tab:tabular_auc_auc_meanmax} was fixed to be the resampled reconstruction error).
-Fig.~\ref{fig:tabular_ae_only_box_auc_meanmax} fills this gap by showing the distribution of ranks over tabular datasets for different variants of VAE including GANomaly and adVAE.
+The overall comparison in Fig.~\ref{fig:critical_diag} revealed that WAE and vanilla VAE variants perform best.
+The other degrees of freedom, namely richness of prior, used anomaly score and parametrization of variance were treated as hyperparameters.
+Fig.~\ref{fig:tabular_ae_only_box_auc_meanmax} extends the study by showing the distribution of ranks over tabular datasets for different variants of VAE including GANomaly and adVAE.

 First, notice that the spread of the method's ranks over various datasets is significant, as even ranks of the best methods vary from 3 to 15.
-This means that the conclusions below need to be taken with a grain of salt, as the experimental results are extremely noisy.\footnote{A particularly interesting source of noise is the extrapolation of manifold outside data.
-This causes reconstruction error to be low in parts of the space, where no data has been observed.
-Since this area is around a set of measure zero if it does not hit by accident anomalies, which would make them undetectable, the reconstruction error works well.
-This problem is described in detail in~\citep{vsmidlorthogonal}.}.
+This means that the conclusions below need to be taken with a grain of salt, as the experimental results are extremely noisy.